manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-06-bayesian_nonparameterics.md

 ### Dirichlet Process Mixture posterior

 Let's try to apply what we have learned to real non-trivial data.
-Namely we will use as dataset tweets from former US president Donald Trump.
+Namely we will use as dataset tweets from former US president Donald Trump (I will use the following dataset which you can also find on [Github](https://github.com/MarkHershey/CompleteTrumpTweetsArchive)).

+Our task will be to collect a number of topics that Donal Trump cares about during or after his presidentship.
+We define a *topic* as an set of keywords.
+We assign a tweet to a certain topic if the tweet contains many relevant keywords.
+We do not know the actualy number of topics so we may aprior assume an infinite number of them.

+The data we have is rather complicated, it's natural language with several twitter artifacts e.g. retweets (which are not actually by Donal Drump so we should exclude them).
+We are only interested in *topics* so we may reduce the tweets just to a list of certain keywords.
+We end up with a much simpler *tweet2vec* embedding.
+Each vector has the lenght of a dictionary of keywords (I choose 400) and contains the number of times each of the keywords appeared in the tweet.

+After this simpliciations we can come up a rather simple generative model for this data:

+$$ G \sim DP(\alpha, Dir(\gamma))$$

+$$ \theta_k \sim G$$

+$$ x_n \sim Cat(\theta_k)$$

+In the end we

 ### Bayesian bootstrap inference